-If a child is taken directly to hospital they will be accompanied by a member of staff who will stay with them until discharged or until a handover can be made to a parent or guardian.
+If a child is taken directly to hospital they will be accompanied by a member of staff who will stay with the child until discharged or until a handover can be made to a parent or guardian.

-The member of staff at the hospital must update the senior manager on the condition of the injured learner, child or young person as and when information is made available.
+The member of staff at the hospital must update the senior teacher on the condition of the injured Students as and when information is made available.